mariamaabdelnabi/Probabilistic-Reversal-Learning-Task/README.md

 The measurement of a reward in this study is a calculated Average Reversal Reward (ARR) for each agent which is calculated at every reversal phase in the session.
 Precisely, an agent playing in a session of 20 rounds can have an ARR between 0 and 10, an ARR between 0 and 40 in a 20-round session, and so forth.

 Each free parameter has a specific range in the design.
 Both the α_rew and the α_norew lie within the traditional range of 0 and 1.
 As for the inverse temperature parameter β, it lies between 0 and 1000 to examine a wide range of possible behavioural patterns in the exploration/exploitation trade-off.
 Therefore, the set of simulations included all possible combinations of  α_rew,α_norew and β, making it an 11x11x20 combination of 2420 agents.

+FILES:
+  1. Simulations_LowHigh: the code for simulating the agents based on their low/high parameter sets.
+  2. Subplots_simulations: plotting the low/high parameter sets simulations.
+  3. Simulations2420: the code for simulating all 2420 agents.
+  4. Subplots_LearningTypes: plotting the 3 main behavioural patterns (non-learners, ARR-minimisers, and ARR-maximisers).
+  5. Diff_Max_Min: the code for calculating the overall maximum, each behavioural pattern's maximum and minimum, and the difference between them for both zero and negative losses.